Email: jtgrosso@cmu.edu

 LinkedIn: linkedin.com/in/JoshuaGrosso

-I'm Joshua Grosso, a second-year Ph.D. student in the Computer Science Department of CMU's School of Computer Science.
+I'm Joshua Grosso,[1] a third-year Ph.D. student in the Computer Science Department of CMU's School of Computer Science.
 My focus is on programming languages, type theory, and interactive theorem proving, and I am advised by Karl Crary.
 I completed my undergraduate degree at Caltech (B.S. in Computer Science, '23).

 I'm passionate about software development and improving how we think about and design software systems.
 In particular, I believe functional programming has great potential, so I'm a big fan of Haskell and related languages.